JulyWitch/vhdl_ghdl_examples/README.md

 example

 ```
-make compile I=test/counter.vhdl T=test/counter.test.vhdl E=counter_tb
+make I=test/counter.vhdl T=test/counter.test.vhdl E=counter_tb
 ```

-This will generate wave and vcd files to the input directory.
+This will generate wave and vcd files to the waves directory.

 Then open generated .ghw or .vcd file with gtkwave.